yuexinw6057/Todo-Planner-list-2021/README.md

 ## Implications

-I hope to achieve something that can be useful for me due to the everything things that I would be doing and forgetting
+I hope to achieve an online software that can allow more efficencies in everyday tasks whether it'd be in school or somewhere else.
+With a planner, it will hopefully help with the procrastination that happens in everyday lives.

 ---